What is the WSAVA Organization?

 The organization currently has more than 200,000 members that are a part of 113 member organizations.
-Their goals include advancing companion animal welfare, creating industry guidelines providing education.
+Their goals include advancing companion animal welfare and creating industry guidelines providing education.

 The group has a high reputation, and many veterinary professionals in the western world are supporters or members of the group.

 However, until recently, the WSAVA was relatively unknown among pet owners and even among veterinary professionals and technicians.

 With the recent controversies around pet food formulation and potential risks caused by ingredient selection, the WSAVA has been thrust into the limelight.

 What Are The WSAVA Guidelines?

 The WSAVA has many guidelines for the well-being of pets, but their most well-known and controversial are those on the topic of pet food.

 The guidelines lay out some strict and challenging criteria, including the use of educated and established nutritionists, feeding trials, and nutritional analysis of the food.

 If you are interested, the full WSAVA Guidelines document can be found here, and I highly recommend you check them out so you can better understand this topic.

 WSAVA has also produced an FAQ document which you can read here.
 This FAQ page discusses many “myths” around the topic of pet food.